 - Homeless shelters, emergency shelters, and cooling centers

-Masks are required for the unvaccinated and must be worn by them in places including (but not limited to):
+Masks are required for the vaccinated AND unvaccinated and must be worn by them in places including (but not limited to):

 - Retail establishments of all kinds

 Some are exempt from these mask requirements including children under two, those with medical issues, disabilities that may complicate wearing a mask, the hearing impaired, and those who must work in areas where safety guidelines forbid the wear of external jewelry, etc.